matplotlib/governance/governance.md

 the Steering Council will make a suggestion or suggestions to the Main NumFOCUS Board.
 While the Steering Council and Main NumFOCUS Board will work together closely on the PL selection process, the Main NumFOCUS Board will make the final decision.
-The NumFOCUS board may in extenuating circumstances remove the PL from the project.
+The NumFOCUS board may in extraordinary circumstances remove the PL from the project.

 To ensure the benevolence of the PL, The Project encourages others to fork the